Report details Google Stadia game-streaming pricing and availability – TechCrunch

-Google Stadia is arriving with competitive pricing later this year but 2020 will be the platform’s ultimate test.
-Details of the service’s pricing and availability were being shared by Google at 9am PT today, but were leaked Thursday morning by Canadian newspaper La Presse, a post which has since been taken down but was translated by Kotaku before so.
+Google Stadia is arriving with competitive pricing later this year, but 2020 will be the platform’s ultimate test.
+Details of the service’s pricing and availability were being shared by Google at 9am PT today, but were leaked Thursday morning by Canadian newspaper La Presse, a post which has since been taken down but was translated by Kotaku.

 We’ve reached out to Google for confirmation.